 10. What is the expertise of staff to support my child with SEND?

 Sheldon seeks to employ teachers and support staff with the highest standards to deliver 'quality first teaching'.
-All staff are encouraged to attend workshops on a variety of SEND topics each year.
-Any teacher who teaches a student with an EHCP is, in addition, required to attend a pupil clinic, led by the Learning Support Faculty, in which specific advice and guidance is given on meeting the individual needs of those learners in the classroom.
+All staff are expected to attend training on a variety of SEND topics each year.